cohoe/OpenPuck/README.md

 * PrestoLegacy (Yale)
 * PrestoSimple (UNH, Maine, Harvard, Yale)
 * CBSInteractive (Boston College, Wisconsin, Penn State)
-* *Streamline (Bemidji)*
+* Streamline (Bemidji)

-*not completed*

 ## Extras
 ### Awards for Stupid Stuff
 * Robert Morris: for using "Noon" as a time and mixing column order
 * CBSi: For having one 4-character month ("Sept") and the rest 3.
-* RIT: For not marking their exhibition games and entering non-game events
+* RIT: For not marking their exhibition games
-* Neulion: For having the grossest URL structure
+* Neulion (and all who use it): For having the grossest URL structure
 * Dartmouth: For using the oldest grossest Neulion application ever
+* Bemidji: For being the only one to use a different technology
+* Yale: For bastardizing their site to require its own provider